How to decide what kind of designer you need

 - Do they fit your company's culture?

-Unfortunately, one of the most common hiring mistakes is losing sight of your company's goals and values and hiring people who don't have relevant expertise, experience, or what it takes to be a good fit for your team.
+Unfortunately, one of the most common hiring mistakes is losing sight of your company's goals and values, ignoring the designer's screening process, and hiring people who don't have relevant expertise, experience, or what it takes to be a good fit for your team.
 The financial costs of hiring the wrong candidate are tremendous, not to mention the time and effort that go to waste.
 Sometimes, companies just need to evaluate the skill sets of existing designers, spot knowledge gaps, and upskill their design teams.

 How can hiring professionals and CEOs prevent such hiring failures and find the best UX design candidate without a fuss?